BobGerman/Ignite24-Labs/LAB-441/instructions.md

 1. Select **Delete** and confirm the action.
 1. In the Microsoft Teams side bar, select **...** to open the apps flyout.
 1. Select **Custom Engine Agent** to start a new chat.
 The two UI prompts are shown in the user interface.

-Close the browser to stop the debug session in Visual Studio Code.